-Under a blanket of stars, deep in Hadza land, sitting with our Hadza hosts around the fire, one could easily feel like our ancestors must have felt thousands of years ago.
+Sitting with our Hadza hosts around the fire, under a blanket of stars, deep in Hadza land, One could quickly feel like our ancestors must have, thousands of years ago.
 Haunting voices retelling in song an ancient hunting tale about tracking and hunting a giraffe.

-Some days we spend with the men hunting for game with bows strung with kudu tendons; or collecting the Ba’alako wild honey of the Awawa bee from hives located high up majestic baobab trees.
-On other days we hike with the women as they forage for the Tafabe and the Undushibi berries, or digging for Shumuko tubers in the arid soil of their home land.
-In the afternoon we might venture out by car to visit yet other communities of traditional herders such as the Datoga, or the Masaai
+Some days we spend with the men hunting for game with bows strung with kudu tendons or collecting the Ba’alako wild honey of the Awawa bee from hives located high up majestic baobab trees.
+On other days we hike with the women as they forage for the Tafabe and the Undushibi berries or dig for Shumuko tubers in the arid soil of their homeland.
+Finally, in the afternoon, we might venture out by car to visit other communities of traditional herders such as the Datoga, or the Masaai.